sunbains/tidb-test-rig/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Support

+For issues and questions:
+- Check the troubleshooting section
+- Review the architecture documentation
+- Open an issue on the repository
+- Check example implementations